Consumer Complaints and Reviews

 More about JJ→

-Founded 50 years ago, Weight Watchers has evolved from a group-meeting weight loss program to strategic plans for different demographics and an online option.
-Weight Watchers' approach is to assist members in losing weight by forming helpful habits, eating smarter, getting more exercise and providing support.
-The latest evolution is Weight Watchers 360, which combines their PointsPlus® system with the latest digital devices to enhance accountability, compliance, and success.
+Founded 50 years ago, Weight Watchers has evolved from solely a group-meeting weight loss program to strategic plans for different demographics and an online option.
+Weight Watchers assists members in losing weight by forming helpful habits, eating smarter, getting more exercise and providing support.
+Consumers looking for a budget-friendly option can simply purchase Weight Watchers brand food products at their grocery store or mass retailer and follow the plan's basic diet, which is available online.
+Those who want more support can join the program, which offers individuals plans including options like a smartphone-based app for tracking food and activities, in-person weekly support meetings, online community support and one-on-one coaching via text messaging or telephone.

-- Buddy system: Studies show people who pair up with like-minded groups or friends attain better fat loss (and keep it off better) than going it alone.
+- Buddy system: Studies show people who pair up with like-minded groups or friends attain better fat loss (and keep it off better) than those who go it alone.
 For anyone who needs group support – either in person or online – Weight Watcher is top notch.

-- Digital tools: High-tech apps and digital tools increase compliance and accountability.
+- Digital tools: High-tech apps and digital tools increase compliance and accountability, and make it easier for you to track your progress and stay motivated.
 Tech-savvy folks will find these valuable and even enjoyable.

 - Flexibility: The program allows flexibility to eat real food, allows people to maintain their social lives, and makes losing weight easy even with the busiest schedule without deprivation.
 Since no food is forbidden, you simply modify portion sizes to fit their PointsPlus® system.

-- Food philosophy: The “Nothing is forbidden” food philosophy could become a slippery slope for people who have problems with cravings for certain unhealthy foods.
+- Food philosophy: Weight Watchers is designed to be a lifestyle approach to food, so no foods are considered off limits.
+While this philosophy could become a slippery slope for people who have problems with cravings for certain unhealthy foods, it can also help by encouraging moderation and accountability for food choices.

-- Best for New moms, college students, busy adults, kids and teens, older men, older women and former athletes.
+- Best for new moms, college students, busy adults, teens, older men, older women and former athletes.

 Compare Weight Loss Programs